GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 **Context**

-In this tutorial, we build on the concepts presented in :ref:`TutorialDeadOilBottomLayersSPE10` to show how to set up a multiphase water injection problem with wells in the
-the three-dimensional `Egg model <https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/gdj3.21>`_.
+In this tutorial, we build on the concepts presented in :ref:`TutorialDeadOilBottomLayersSPE10` to show how to set up a multiphase water injection problem with wells in the three-dimensional `Egg model <https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/gdj3.21>`_.
 The twelve wells (four producers and eight injectors) are placed according to the description of the original test case.